The one where Vicki nearly kills Nero. Accidentally.

 - Black Comedy: Barbara is made a slave with no rights or ability to get home to her own time, and Nero attempts to rape her multiple times (even chasing her down the corridors while she screams), and it's all treated as the horrible fate it is, and yet all Played for Laughs.

 - Black Comedy Rape: Emperor Nero's repeated attempts to rape Barbara, and then his attempts to blame Barbara for it whenever his wife calls him out on it.
 A lot of this is an attempt to deal with Deliberate Values Dissonance - the historical Emperor Nero certainly was a rapist - in a way that isn't absolutely traumatic to the family audience, but special mention must be given to a particularly dated scene where the Doctor sees Nero running after the screaming and traumatised Barbara, smiles, and affectionately remarks "What an extraordinary fellow."

 - Blofeld Ploy: After an unsuccessful attempt to break her out, Barbara is held by a guard.
 Nero advances on her with a sword, stabs... and the guard drops dead.Nero: He didn't fight hard enough.

 - Bread, Eggs, Milk, Squick: "Oh something else I forgot to tell you: I think I've poisoned Nero."

-- Breather Episode: Compared to the two preceding serials, The Romans is presented more like a farce than a drama, with slapstick fight scenes, sharp dialogue and much mistaking of identity.
+- Breather Episode: The Romans was deliberately written to be the show's first comedic story, specifically parodying the 1951 film adaptation of Quo Vadis.
+Compared to the two preceding serials, it's presented more like a farce than a drama, with slapstick fight scenes, sharp dialogue and much mistaking of identity.
 This odd-seeming choice was made to increase the dramatic range of the series.

-- Deadly Decadent Court: It's Emperor Nero, what else would you expect?
+- Decadent Court: It's Emperor Nero, what else would you expect?